Brewers vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts takes a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .368 with three doubles, three walks and five RBI.
+- Betts has picked up at least one hit in four straight games.
+In his last five games he is batting .368 with two doubles, two walks and four RBI.

 Betts Recent Games